Dating agency: Origins

-18th and 19th century marriage agencies
+1700s and 1800s

 Marriage agencies run by clergymen were introduced to England and Wales in the late 18th century, prompting considerable amusement from the social commentators of the day.
 In 1799 a "provincial publication says that a MATRIMONIAL PLAN is proposed to be established throughout every county, city, or town, in England or Wales. (...)
 The system of this curious, and it should seem serious, plan — as far as we can learn — is as follows: — Every person, of either sex, who desires to enter into a treaty of marriage, is first to subscribe a certain sum.
 All ladies and gentlemen to describe themselves, by real or fictitious names, as they may choose".

 Men and women would classify themselves into three classes, and would generally state how much money they earned, or would be given as a dowry.
 A typical entry would read:

 Second Class, No.2. — A gentleman, 40 years of age, a little corpulent, rather of a dark brown complexion, wears a wig, has a place in the Customs, and a small estate in Suffolk, with 750l. in the funds; reasonably well-tempered, and at times very lively; religion — of his fathers.

 By 1825 an agency in Bishopsgate, London, opened three days a week for members of the public looking for a partner to describe themselves and subscribe to the appropriate list.
 However, by then both ladies and gentlemen had to classify themselves into 5 different classes.